 What is a tibial plateau fracture?

 It is quite a serious injury.
-The upper surface of the tibia bone contains structures which are critical to the knees functioning.
-In particular, cartilage meniscus and the cruciate ligaments attach there.
+The upper surface of the tibia bone contains structures that are critical to the knee’s functioning.
+In particular, the cartilage meniscus and the cruciate ligaments attach there.
 They are essential for a stable knee.

-Therefore, tibial plateau fractures often occur in conjunction with injury to the anterior cruciate ligament, collateral ligaments (MCL or LCL), menisci and articular cartilage.
-This damage, although repairable, makes you much more susceptible to early onset of osteoarthritis, particularly in younger patients.
+Therefore, tibial plateau fractures often occur in conjunction with injury to the anterior cruciate ligament, collateral ligaments (MCL or LCL), menisci, and articular cartilage.
+This damage, although repairable, makes you much more susceptible to the early onset of osteoarthritis, particularly in younger patients.

 Once your tibial plateau fracture has been diagnosed a number of treatment options are available depending on the extent of the damage.

 How bad is my injury?

 In surgical terms, there are 6 different classifications, depending on the severity and the nature of the injury.
 However, the two main groups are: